PCV is a chemotherapy treatment used to treat brain tumours.

 Interaction with alcohol and some foods

-It’s best to avoid alcohol, alcohol-free beers and wines and certain foods, when you’re taking procarbazine.
-These can cause a reaction which can make you feel sick, and cause headaches, sweating, drowsiness and breathing problems.
-Avoid foods such as mature cheeses, salami, and yeast or beef extracts (Oxo ®, Bovril ® and Marmite ®).
+It’s best to avoid alcohol, alcohol-free beers and wines and certain foods when you’re taking procarbazine.
+These can cause a reaction that can make you feel sick and cause headaches, sweating, drowsiness and breathing problems.
+Avoid foods such as mature cheeses, salami, and yeast or beef extracts (Oxo ®, Bovril ® and Marmite ®) and over-ripe fruit.
 Your nurse, doctor or pharmacist will give you more advice on foods to avoid.

 Blood clot risk